rohitsupekar/self-docker-k8s/readme.md

 - On a mac, they will appear as a process (when one does `top`) in the virtual VM that the Docker engine creates
 - Docker containers are no longer just linux based.
 Now it is possible to create Windows containers as well.

+## What's going on inside a container

+- `docker container top <container>` : lists process inside a container
+- `docker container inspect <container>` : gives a json with all the data of how the container was started
+- `docker container stats`: a live view of resources used by containers

+### Getting a shell inside

+- no SSH needed!
+- `docker container run -it`: start a new container interactively
+- For example: `docker container run -it --name nginx nginx bash` [this is starting a container with name ngix and image nginx and the first command run in the container is `bash`; hence we get an interactive terminal inside the container]
+- `docker container exec -it` : run addtional command in existing container
+- `alpine` is a linux image that's only about 5 MB in size, so its very light, it doesn't even have `bash`.

+## Docker Networks

+### Concepts

+- each container is connected to a private virtual network "bridge", which is attached to the host ethernet
+- defaults for networking just work out of the box, but they are configurable
+- `docker container run -p XY:AB` -p stands for publish.XY is the host port and AB is the container port.
+- `docker container port <container>` to find the ports exposed by the container

+### CLI Management

+- `docker network ls` : lists all the networks
+- `docker network inspect` : inspect all the details of the networks
+- `docker network create --driver` : create a network
+- `docker network connect` : attach a network to a container
+- `docker network disconnect` : detach a network from a container
+- the default network is called `bridge` which is connected to the physical network through the host firewall
+- `docker container run --network <network_name> <image_name>` connects the new container to the network you specify

+### Security
+- since containers can all be connected to the same virtual network, they can talk to each other behind the host firewall without going through the physical network

+### DNS
+- can't use IP addresses to talk to containers since they are variable and not static
+- Docker has a built-in DNS server that containers use by default
+- Create new networks to host all the apps so they can talk to each other through it